Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 from the weight of all the stone overhead.
 It takes a DC 25 Climb check to climb a hewn stone wall.

+### Unworked Stone Walls
-**Unworked Stone Walls:** These surfaces are uneven and rarely flat.
+These surfaces are uneven and rarely flat.
 They are smooth to the touch but filled with tiny holes, hidden alcoves, and ledges at various heights.
 They're also usually wet or at least damp, since it's water that most frequently creates natural caves.
 When